Directions to LRC

 There were 25 founding LRC members and annual membership dues were set at $1.00 per year (!).
 Lastly,

-The LRC was active into the 1940's by holding high power rifle matches or practices often on Monday evenings
+The LRC was active into the 1940's by holding high power rifle matches and practice shoots often on Monday evenings

 Immediately after the Japanese bombing of Pearl Harbor, the Club's meeting minutes for December 9, 1941 showed that LRC